Shayera Hol: DC Rebirth

 Hawkwoman teams up with Carter's old friends the Atom and Adam Strange to capture and cure Carter of his infection.
-They catch up to Sky Tyrant on an alien world where one of his previous incarnations named Titan Hawk had hidden an artifact known as "The Key" which would have released the Lord Beyond the Void.
+They catch up to Sky Tyrant on an alien world where one of his previous incarnations, Titan Hawk, had hidden an artifact known as "The Key" which would have released the Lord Beyond the Void.
 They recover the Key and imprison Sky Tyrant on Carter's starship.
 When she touches the Key, her memories of all her past lives are unlocked.
 Sky Tyrant manages to escape his cell and brawls with the three heroes, he and Shayera touch the Key together and are transported to the realm of the Lord Beyond the Void.
 In the process, Carter is cured of his infection (all infected heroes were cured by Lex Luthor in the Year of the Villain: Hell Arisen oneshot).
 The pair are attacked by Deathbringers who recognise Carter as Ktar, and, although the Deathbringers are defeated, they draw the attention of the Lord Beyond the Void.

 The Lord easily overpowers them and binds them to a great stone monolith, planning to absorb the energy from all their lives, which will give him sufficient power to cross over into the universe.
 Carter and Shayera release the power of their thousands of lives, overloading and destroying the Lord, while also killing themselves.
 They awake in the afterlife, reverted to Ktar and Shrra.
 The deity explains that Ktar's debt is repaid, and offers to allow him to pass on and to restore Shrra as a Herald, however, the two do not wish to be parted.
 Therefore, the deity offers them another reward, to be reincarnated a final time in their favourite lives, where they will be extremely long lived but mortal.
 The two agree and are restored to life in the 1940s as the Golden Age Hawkman and Hawkgirl and reunite with their old friends in the Justice Society of America.